Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 bundle install ./path/to/contrast-agent-*.gem
 ```

 > **Note:** In systems using the `rvm` or `rbenv`, the environment of a user on the system might be different than the environment that the runtime server environment is using.

-If you can't find the gem after server startup, make sure that the gem is in a gemset available to running web server environment.
+If you can't find the gem after server startup, make sure that the gem is in a gemset available to the running web server environment.

 ## Configuration